jaredsohn/AweNetInstallFlash/README.md

 This program requires that Awesomium libraries are installed to a shared location or the same path as this program.
 In a typical installation scenario, this program should be run after installing your Awesomium-based product.

 If you want to check if Flash is installed from within your program, use AwesomiumFlashChecker.cs and see Program.cs for example usage.

+Download mute.fm (http://www.mute.fm/) to experience it in action.